How to support homeless people and those threatened with homelessness

 Law for Life: the Foundation for Public Legal Education works to ensure that everyone has the knowledge, confidence and practical skills they need to secure access to justice.
 We do this through community-based education and training, research and policy, and through the Advicenow website which provides easy-to-use information on rights and the law for the public.

-Law for Life has been conducting legal education trainings and programs since 2018.
-This guide was written as a response to questions about the homelessness application process that are asked during our trainings.
+Law for Life has been conducting legal education training and programmes since 2018.
+This guide was written in response to questions about the homelessness application process that are asked during our training sessions.
 To develop this guide we consulted social prescribers, support workers, legal professionals and council workers.
-Law for Life would like to thank all of those who provided input and advice, and in particular David Thomas for his assistance and feedback.

 This guide has been developed with the support of Trust for London.